Raathigesh/majestic/README.md

 * Failure summary shows all test failtures in a single screen.
 Useful when you have failures across multiple files

 ### External Jest configuration file

+Ok, I lied partially about the zero config part.

 Majestic is a zero config tool if you keep all your jest configuration in the `package.json` file.